 Identifying and sharing a diverse spectrum of data is exactly what we suggest is needed to fully address the opioid/heroin epidemic, as well as to improve practices and outcomes across a broad range of other issues that aren’t necessarily crises.
 Furthermore, it’s important for the governmental and nongovernmental entities involved not only to exchange data, but also to routinely communicate across their silos with each other – i.e., to interoperate – in order to optimize processes and outcomes.

 To get that point across, SOCI recently hosted a webinar in which we continued the educational initiative we began at our June symposium, using the opioid crisis as a stark illustration of how and why information-sharing and interoperability can accelerate progress.
-You can listen to a recording of the webinar here.
 The presenters included Dr. Karen Smith, Director of California’s Department of Public Health; and Katja Fox, Director of the Division for Behavioral Health of New Hampshire’s Department of Health and Human Services.
 Those two states are among the most impacted by the opioid epidemic, and are among the most active in working to advance information-sharing and interoperability in response.

 Dr. Smith, for example, outlined a highly collaborative statewide effort to connect systems, governments and programs in response to the crisis, linking people and data from criminal justice to public health to the Prescription Drug Monitoring Program – among many others – while also forming 17 community coalitions in various California counties and initiating an “active surveillance” system specifically to learn more about the epidemic and to improve responses to it.